mahdiahmadii/Airline-Reservation-System/README.md

  <h1>Airline Reservation System</h1>

- <p>This is a simple Java program for simulating a real airline reservation system.
+ <p>This is a simple Java program for simulating a real airline reservation system in terminal.
 It allows users to book flights, view flight schedules, and manage reservations.</p>

  <h2>Installation</h2>